 (viii) “Insurance Policy” means the insurance policy for the Vehicle as specified in Article 2.2(i) hereof.

-(ix) “Contract Period” means the period for which Fleet Management Services are provided.
+(ix) “Contract Period” means the period for which Fleet Management Services and/or repair and maintenance services under Article 2A are provided.

-(x) "LP Manual" means the manual issued by LPIN as may be amended by LPIN at its discretion, from time to time.
+(x) "LP Manual" means the manual issued by LPIN as attached in Annexure 2.
+Any amendments to the LP Manual shall be immediately notified to the Client, and the Client may, in its sole discretion, not accept to such amendment.

-(x) "Manufacturer Manual" means and includes the manual(s) issued by the manufacturer of the Vehicle.

 (xi) "The Vehicle" means the vehicle and each of the vehicles, specified in the relevant Quote(s).

-(xii) “Contracted Boundary” means the city in which Fleet Management services can be availed by the Client and this shall be indicated in the relevant Quote.
+(xii) “Contracted Boundary” means the city in which Fleet Management services and/or repair and maintenance services under Article 2A can be availed by the Client and this shall be indicated in the relevant Quote.

-For LeasePlan India Private Limited
+For LeasePlan Fleet Management India Private limited

 Authorised Signatory